XileonXL/dotfiles/README.md

 To use do

-`ansible-playbook -i hosts setup.yml --ask-become`
+`ansible-playbook -i ansible/hosts ansible/setup.yml --ask-become`